Pk686/React_Assignment/README.md

                                          Instructions to Run the Application
-1. Prerequisites
+1. Prerequisites --
 Make sure you have the following installed on your machine:
 •	Node.js (which includes npm) - Download from nodejs.org
-2. Setting Up and Running the WebSocket Server
+2. Setting Up and Running the WebSocket Server.
 1. Navigate to the WebSocket Server Directory:
 Open a terminal or command prompt and navigate to the server directory. cd path/to/server